xyncro/xyncro.tech/_aether/guides/lenses.md

         (fun b -> b.Value), (fun value b -> { b with Value = value })
 {% endhighlight %}

-All we've had to do is find somewhere to store some lenses (by convention, we usually add them as static member to types like this, and suffix the name with an underscore).
+All we've had to do is find somewhere to store some lenses (by convention, we usually add them as static members to types like this, and suffix the names with an underscore).

 Now we can use Aether: